 While owning a dream car is exciting for most people, the cost of running the same car can be a huge challenge.
 I am sure you know that car maintenance costs are like a fixed expense that recur every month.
 I realized that if I do not get a hold on these recurring expenses, then sometimes it is cheaper to leave the car at home.
 If you own a car and are wondering how to minimize its running costs or you are planning to purchase a new car, then this blog will enlighten you on how to spend the least on the car.

 Every car requires regular servicing to ensure that it operates effectively.
 Unlike what most people think, servicing a car frequently helps me avoid costly repairs that might occur due to poor maintenance.
-A well-serviced car offers me greater fuel efficiency and has fewer repairs and breakdowns.
+A well-serviced car offers me greater fuel efficiency and has fewer repairs and breakdowns, and a good mechanic that keeps on top of such things (using Xtime or similar systems to notify them) is a great asset to have to keep tabs on this.
 This leads to decreased costs related to fuel and breakdowns.
 Some of the services that you get during regular servicing include the following:

 - Timely repair of any engine issues before they cause a huge problem.